 Testing for proper handling of filesystem errors is critical.
 We have developed a new emulated filesystem that can inject any error for any operation, under the control of a test script.
 CharybdeFS makes rare error conditions into repeatable test cases.
 Learn how it works

 Scylla distributed tests are an extended version of the dtest project originally developed for Apache Cassandra.
-Cassandra dtests are functional black boxes that test Cassandra cluster operation.
-By providing a test suite covering how a Cassandra server should operate, dtest allows us to validate that Scylla is compatible in functionality with Cassandra.
+Apache Cassandra dtests are functional black boxes that test Apache Cassandra cluster operation.
+By providing a test suite covering how a Apache Cassandra server should operate, dtest allows us to validate that Scylla is compatible in functionality with Apache Cassandra.
 Learn more

 Longevity tests create a Scylla cluster in AWS and exercise it by running cassandra-stress and other clients specified in the test scripts.
 This testing finds problems in the operation of long-running clusters, as is the case with existing Scylla deployments.
 The system uses Boto for controlling Amazon AWS from Python.
 Learn more